bobmagicii/queue-server/README.md

 * `$ php queue.phar cmd sleep 10`

+## Queue Status

+Prints a report about how many running jobs and how many are left.

+* `$php queue.phar status`

 ## Build `queue.phar`

 This command will produce `build/queue-<version>.phar` which is the only file that is then needed to run and manage the queue.